 There’s nothing worse than standing in line to check in for a flight, and watching the check-in agent meticulously weighing all the bags of people ahead of you (even carry-on and personal items), before forcing customers to either pay extra to check their bags or repack on the spot.

 I’ll admit, I don’t own a luggage scale.
 But, this also means that every time I pack, I’m pretty stressed out.
 Many airlines weigh carry-on luggage (especially if you’re not checking a bag), and some airlines have very strict (and stingy) weight limits for both checked and carry-on luggage.
-Thus, a luggage scale is on my list of things to get, to reduce pre-travel stress.
+Thus, a luggage scale is a handy packing aid for luggage that’s on my list of things to get, to reduce pre-travel stress.